gmc-code/PC-algorithms1/docs/pseudoode_for_maths/pseudocode_for_maths.rst

    :widths: 125 250
    :header-rows: 1

       * - Python
      - Pseudocode
    * - ==
      - =
    * - =
      - <-
    * - print
-     - OUTPUT or PRINT or DISPLAY
+     - output or print or display
    * - input
-     - INPUT or GET
+     - input or get
    * - if
-     - IF ....THEN
+     - if ....then
    * - elif
-     - ELSEIF   ....THEN
+     - elseif   ....then
    * - else
-     - ELSE
+     - else
    * - "end of if"
-     - ENDIF
+     - endif
    * - for
-     - FOR
+     - for
    * - "end of for"
-     - ENDFOR
+     - endfor
    * - while
-     - WHILE
+     - while
    * - "end of while"
-     - ENDWHILE
+     - endwhile
    * - def
-     - FUNCTION
+     - function
    * - "end of def"
-     - ENDFUNCTION
+     - endfunction
    * - return
-     - RETURN
+     - return
    * - or
-     - OR
+     - or
    * - and
-     - AND
+     - and
    * - not
-     - NOT
+     - not
    * - True
-     - TRUE
+     - true
    * - False
-     - FALSE
+     - false
    * - try
-     - TRY
+     - try
    * - except
-     - EXCEPT
+     - except
    * - pass
-     - PASS
+     - pass
    * - class
-     - CLASS
+     - class
    * - "end of class"
-     - ENDCLASS
+     - endclass
    * - import
-     - IMPORT
+     - import
-   * - open a file
+   * - open (a file)
-     - OPEN
+     - open
-   * - read a file
+   * - read (a file)
-     - READ
+     - read
-   * - write to a file
+   * - write (to a file)
-     - WRITE
+     - write